pranaysahith/terraform-azure-setup/README.md

 6. Apply terraform configuration

-    1. Run `terraform validate` command to validate the syntax in all tf in current directory.
+    a.
+Run `terraform validate` command to validate the syntax in all tf in current directory.
 Syntax errors are highlighted in the output.
-    2. Run `terraform plan`  command to generate a plan of action.
+    b.
+Run `terraform plan`  command to generate a plan of action.
 This shows the resources to be added, changed and destroyed.
-    3. Once the plan is generated and looks good, run `terraform apply` and pass the variable values when asked.
+    c.
+Once the plan is generated and looks good, run `terraform apply` and pass the variable values when asked.

 7. Azure Virtual Network (VNet) is the fundamental building block for a private network in Azure.
    VNet enables many types of Azure resources, such as Azure Virtual Machines (VM),